lhu10/Battleship/README.md

   - win check
     - if they were all destroyed, player1 loses and Client exits
     - Client sends the check to Server
-    - Server receives check and exits if player1 ships were all destroyed and player2 wins
+    - Server receives check and exits too if player1 ships were all destroyed and player2 wins
 #### End of Player2's Turn

 - Repeats until surrender check or win check is fulfilled